 If you support such laws, there is no ground on which you can consistently do so without believing that other people are your property, or are your inferiors and subject to your command.

-You may argue that “society” collectively decides what to permit and not to permit, based on some vision of the “common good.”
+You may argue that “society” collectively decides what to permit and not to permit, based on some vision of the “common good”.
 But remember those high school civics texts with the stuff about government exercising only powers delegated by the governed, government’s function being to protect the rights of the individual, and all that?
 Well, you can’t delegate a power you don’t have.
 And government can’t protect a right, on your behalf, that you don’t possess as an individual.

 So you can’t delegate to government the power to tell other people what foods or drugs to ingest, or whom to have sex with, unless you, as an individual, already have the right to boss other people around.
 You as an individual, or acting together with any number of other individuals, cannot delegate to government the power to boss people around against their will in regard to peaceful and consensual actions, unless you own them.
-“Society” has a right to criminalise peaceful, voluntary behavior only if each individual is the property of society as a whole.
+“Society” has a right to criminalise peaceful, voluntary behaviour only if each individual is the property of society as a whole.

 We anarchists don’t believe other people are our property.
 We don’t believe we have the authority to tell other people what to eat, drink, smoke, or whom to have sex with.
 We’re not their bosses.
 We don’t own them.
 And we have no right to act through government to do things we have no legitimate authority to do as individuals.
 In other words, we anarchists actually believe the things the authors of your civics texts claimed to believe.

 The big difference is, we’re consistent about it.
-We judge all groupings of individuals, even groupings that claim to represent a majority of people in a community and call themselves a “government,” by the same moral principles that govern individuals.
+We judge all groupings of individuals, even groupings that claim to represent a majority of people in a community and call themselves a “government”, by the same moral principles that govern individuals.
 The legitimate powers an individual possesses — the right to life, liberty and property, and the consequent power to defend those rights without harm to innocents — can be exercised cooperatively by any number of individuals in concert.

 But even if they comprise a majority of people in a community, they have no rightful authority to bind those who did not freely join their cooperative venture.
 No group, including a group made up of a majority of individuals in a community, has any powers or rights beyond those already possessed by its individual members.
 Individuals cannot delegate any powers to a government that they do not possess as individuals.